DAACS/documentation/content/en/advisors/srl_videos.md

 ---

 When students complete the DAACS self-regulated learning assessment they are provided customized feedback based upon their results.
 Feedback is presented in both text and video formats.
-This page contains the videos students can watch to learn more about self-regulated learning and the various specific domains within.
+This page contains the videos students can watch to learn more about self-regulated learning.

 ## Intro to SRL